 In 1958, John C. Koss who was an audiophile, as well as a jazz musician from Milwaukee, developed the first modern version of the headphones.
 They first found applicability in the US Navy, radio and telephone operators, and in quite a number of industries.

 Later on, the earbuds were developed primarily to help cope with hearing problems.
 They were plugged into the ear canals of the users and also found extensive use in transistor radios.
 The commercial versions were launched in 1954.
 Their sound production mechanisms however differ.
 That is because they utilize a moving iron driver or piezo-electric crystal as opposed to the magnetic coils.

 Later on, came the incorporation of the transistors.
 These altered the manner in which the listening habits by mainly letting people listen to the radio from just about any location.
 Thereafter, the 3.5 mm radio and phone connector were added.

 When were headphones invented?

-The first truly successful headphone as we know it today was invented by one Nathaniel Baldwin in 1910.
+The first truly successful headphone as we know them today was invented by Nathaniel Baldwin in 1910.
 He made the device by hand in his kitchen and sold the technique to the United States Navy.
 He basically merged the telephone receiver earpiece and the magnetic technology.